 Online toy retailer Fidget Australia was the subject of 56 complaints by NSW consumers in June 2017, more than any other business since Fair Trading began publishing its monthly Complaints Register.

 NSW Fair Trading

-Nearly 300 residents from Narooma, including 65 students from Narooma High School, participated in NSW Fair Trading’s My Place program last month.
+Nearly 360 residents from the Tamworth area, including 50 students from the Calrossy Anglican School, participated in NSW Fair Trading’s My Place program in June.

 NSW Fair Trading is inviting public comment on draft reforms affecting the state’s retirement villages.